 The Other Driver Backed Up Suddenly

-If the other driver suddenly slammed on their brakes for no reason, then you might not be at fault for the rear-end collision.
+If the driver in front of you suddenly slammed on their brakes for no reason, then you might not be at fault for the rear-end collision.

 The Other Driver’s Brake Lights Weren’t Working Properly

-If the other driver’s brake lights were not indicating that the vehicle was slowing down, you might not have been at fault for the collision.
+If the other driver’s brake lights were not indicating that the vehicle was slowing down, you may not be at fault for the collision.

 Texas Car Accident Attorneys Will Fight for You

 If you suffered injuries in a rear-end collision, you need to get the right legal team to help you prove your case and get you the compensation you deserve.
-It takes a lot of legal knowledge and experience with car accident cases to prove that the front driver was at fault in a rear end collision.
-The attorneys at Juan Hernandez Law have that experience.
+It takes a lot of legal knowledge and experience with car accident cases to prove that the front driver was at fault in a rear-end collision.
+The attorneys at the Hernandez Law Group, P.C. have that experience.
 They leave no stone unturned in their quest to get you all the compensation that you are entitled to.
-Contact Juan Hernandez Law today for a free consultation with a member of their experienced legal team.
+Contact our team today for a free, no-obligation consultation.